NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsP.clean.rst

 As with SCROLL, odd values for area and distance allow you to access machine code routines (unless you have a THOR XVI, SMS, or Minerva ROM (v1.63 or v1.64).
-To access these machine code routines, take the TRAP
+To access these machine code routines:

-#3 value for D0 and deduct 27.
-If the figure is less than 27, then take
+- Take the TRAP #3 value for D0 and deduct 27.
-the negative result and add to 128.
+- If the figure is less than 27, then take the negative result and add to 128.

 For example, PAN 0,115 turns on cursor in #1 (TRAP #3,D0=$E).

-This is in fact more useful than SCROLL or CLS as area can be used to pass a parameter to D1, thus allowing you for example, to access IOF.POSR - use PAN #3,n%,40 - to move the file pointer.
+This is in fact more useful than SCROLL or
+CLS as area can be used to pass a parameter to D1, thus allowing you for example, to access IOF.POSR - use PAN #3,n%,40 - to move the file pointer.